jessepav/lacygoill-wiki-backup/terminal/colors.md

    ...

 The colors used for these don't belong to the palette.
-They are not meant to be used by  a program to color an ARBITRARY element of its UI.
+They are not meant to be used by  a program to color an *arbitrary* element of its UI.
-Their only purpose is to color some FIXED elements of the UI of the terminal.
+Their only purpose is to color some *fixed* elements of the UI of the terminal.

 #
 # True Color